 Age Requirements for PWC use in Gwynedd & Anglesey

 Persons under 12 years old are NOT PERMITTED to operate a PWC in Gwynedd or Anglesey coastal waters.

 Persons aged 12-14 yrs, in posession of RYA Certificate of Competence for PWC’s, or Powerboat Level 2 Certificate may operate a PWC under DIRECT ADULT SUPERVISION.

 “Direct supervision” means that a person 18 yrs or older must be ON BOARD the craft at all times.

 Persons aged 15-17 yrs, in posession of RYA Certificate of Competence for PWC’s, or Powerboat Level 2 Certificate may operate a PWC independantly.

 Persons 18 yrs and over may operate a PWC without posession of RYA Certificate of Competence for PWC’s, or Powerboat Level 2 Certificate.

 RYA Certificates/ Cards must be available for inspection at all times, by Beach Wardens or Council Officials.

-We strongly recommend that you complete the RYA PWC Competency course.
+We strongly recommend that you complete the RYA PWC & VHF Radio Competency courses.

 Gwynedd & Anglesey Council appreciate & welcome safe/ responsibe PWC users.